Harshitaahra31/Business_insights_360/README.md

 ---

 ####  **Project Outcome**
-By using this report, decisions can be taken based on the data.
-Further it will help in answering n number of why questions based on the situations.
+By using this report, decisions can be made based on the data.
+Further, it will help answer several why questions based on the situation.